pinax-network/substreams_firehose/README.md

-  "id": "<string for identifying the gRPC entry (used as default or CLI argument)>", "auth": "<reference an 'auth' entry to authenticate with the gRPC endpoint>", "chain": "<the target blockchain (for information purpose only)>", "stub": "<path to a stub config file (optional, must be supplied as CLI argument if not specified here)>", "url": "<the gRPC endpoint url as 'ip:port'>"
+  "id": "<string for identifying the gRPC entry (used as default or CLI argument)>", "auth": "<reference an 'auth' entry to authenticate with the gRPC endpoint>", "chain": "<the target blockchain (for information purpose only)>", "compression": "<compression method for gRPC messages, must be one of 'gzip' or 'deflate' if specified (no compression by default)>", "stub": "<path to a stub config file (optional, must be supplied as CLI argument if not specified here)>", "url": "<the gRPC endpoint url as 'ip:port'>"
 }